Overstock shares surge after CEO Patrick Byrne quits

-(Reuters) - Overstock.com’s stock (OSTK.O) surged 5% on Thursday after Chief Executive Officer Patrick Byrne resigned following his claim of being involved in a Federal Bureau of Investigation probe into Russia and former U.S. presidential candidate Hillary Clinton.
+(Reuters) - Overstock.com’s stock (OSTK.O) surged 9% on Thursday after Chief Executive Officer Patrick Byrne resigned, saying distraction and fallout related to his involvement in a Federal Bureau of Investigation Russian espionage probe made it difficult for him to lead the online retailer.

-His resignation follows a drop of over 30% in the online retailer’s shares over two days earlier this month, with investors rattled after Byrne claimed in a statement that he had secretly been involved with the FBI, starting in 2015.
+His resignation follows a drop of over 30% in Overstock’s shares over two days earlier this month, with investors rattled after Byrne claimed in a statement that he had secretly been involved with the FBI, starting in 2015.

-The stock briefly surged 15% after the announcement of Byrne’s resignation.
+The stock briefly surged 15% after the resignation announcement.

 “While I believe that I did what was necessary for the good of the country, for the good of the firm, I am in the sad position of having to sever ties with Overstock, both as CEO and board member,” Byrne said in a resignation letter addressed to shareholders on Thursday.